 Instant Pot Turkey Meatloaf

-I have always liked a flavorful meatloaf.
+We have always liked a flavorful, juicy meatloaf.
 There are so many ways you can prepare the meat mixture in order to produce a juicy, tasty meatloaf.
-Ground turkey is a little more challenging, as it tends to be a bit bland.
-Not a problem with this Instant Pot Turkey Meatloaf Recipe!
-It has great flavor.
-That turkey won’t know what hit it!

 After pressure cooking the meatloaf, I pop it under the broiler so the topping can get caramelized.
 That just adds another layer of deliciousness to this turkey meatloaf!

 Leftover Instant Pot Turkey Meatloaf makes great meatloaf sandwiches!

 Instant Pot Turkey Meatloaf is flavorful and juicy.
 Simple ingredients and a sweet & tangy sauce makes this our favorite meatloaf!

 - 1 1/2 cups Water, for the Pressure Cooker

 - 2 lbs 85% Lean Ground Turkey* (you can also use 93% lean) or ground beef